m-sample/writing/Linux/linux-process-model.md

 call](https://en.wikipedia.org/wiki/Fork_(system_call)).
 After the
-fork/clone, execution immediately continues in *both* the parent *and* the child (ignoring `vfork()`), but along different code paths by virtue of the return code value from `fork`/`clone`.
+fork/clone, execution immediately continues in *both* the parent *and* the child (ignoring `vfork()`), but along different code paths by virtue of the return code value from `fork`.
 You read that correctly - one `fork`/`clone` system call provides a return code in two different processes!
 There are some cloning nuances with multi-threaded parents and copy-on-write memory for efficiency that do need to be elaborated on here.
-The child process inherits the memory state of the parent and most open files, network sockets and the controlling terminal, if any.
+The child process inherits the memory state of the parent and open files, network sockets and the controlling terminal, if any.

 Typically the parent process will capture the PID of the child to monitor its lifecycle (see reaping above).
-The child process's behavior depends on the program that cloned itself (it provides execution path to follow based on the return code from fork()).
+The child process's behavior depends on the program that cloned itself (it provides execution path to follow based on the return code from `fork()`).

 A web server such as nginx might clone itself, creating a child process to handle http connections.
 In cases like this, the child